Splitting the Gravitational Atom: Instabilities of Black Holes with Synchronized or Resonant Hair

 Dynamics is, in fact, a key viability discriminator: whether the solution can form and be sufficiently long-lived.
 Then, it could be a plausible player in (astro)physical processes, justifying a comparison with state-of-the-art data~\cite{Abbott:2016blz,Akiyama:2019cqa}.
 But dynamical studies of non-Kerr models can be challenging, especially for spinning BHs, the most common astrophysical players.
 In fact, the Kerr metric lends itself to a linear perturbative analysis~\cite{Whiting:1988vc} that is not available for generic non-Kerr models.
 Nonlinear stability or formation studies are also difficult, relying mostly on numerical relativity, under control for vacuum GR and a handful of other models only.
 Fortunately, BHsSH arise in the latter class and are therefore within the grasp of these powerful tools, already used for evolving spinning bosonic stars~\cite{Schunck:2003kk,Brito:2015pxa}, the solitonic limit of BHsSH~\cite{Sanchis-Gual:2019ljs}.

-This Letter addresses the dynamics of the very hairy BHsSH using numerical relativity.
-This is the region where notable non-Kerr phenomenology arises~\cite{Cunha:2015yba,Ni:2016rhz,Collodel:2021jwi}, which (theoretically) is of particular interest.
+This paper addresses the dynamics of the very hairy BHsSH using numerical relativity, where notable non-Kerr phenomenology arises~\cite{Cunha:2015yba,Ni:2016rhz,Collodel:2021jwi}.
 In the simplest example of very hairy BHsSH we show that the horizon and the hair tend to split, and a similar behaviour is found in a cousin model.
-Generality and implications of this dynamical behaviour are discussed.
+This result rules out the physical viability of BHs with large hair in these models, corroborating the lack of formation mechanisms in this region of the parameter space~\cite{East:2017ovw,Herdeiro:2021znw,Sanchis-Gual:2020mzb}. {\bf Equilibrium BHs.} The simplest model of BHsSH occurs for a massive, complex scalar field $\Phi$ minimally coupled to GR: $ \mathcal{S} = \int d^4x \sqrt{-g}\left[{R}/(16\pi G)+\mathcal{L}_{\rm m}\right]$, where $(c=1=\hbar)$